 HDFS & MapReduce

-There are two primary components at the core of Apache Hadoop: the Hadoop Distributed File System (HDFS) and the MapReduce parallel processing framework.
-These open source projects, inspired by technologies created inside Google and developed by Cloudera Chief Architect Doug Cutting, form the foundation of the Apache Hadoop ecosystem.
+There are three primary components at the core of Apache Hadoop 2: the Hadoop Distributed File System (HDFS), YARN (Yet Another Resource Negotiator), and the MapReduce parallel processing framework.
+These open source projects, inspired by technologies created inside Google and initially developed by Cloudera Chief Architect Doug Cutting, form the foundation of the Apache Hadoop ecosystem.